When we’re growing our lovely adenium desert rose, sometimes it will grow strong & beautiful, and other times it will get sick and need our help.

 Our young, fresh adenium leaves are yummy treats for the worms, bugs and comfy homes for other insects to lay eggs.

+These things are normal.
+They come & go with the season.
+So don't worry too much right now.
 Speaking of bugs, we have found this creature near our desert rose.
 Do you think it’s a bug or something?
 Looks naughty.

 White spot on the leaves

 We notice this white round spot on one of the leaves.
 To be honest with you, we currently don’t know what the causes for this might be.
 We post it here to share our experience and to see if anyone has any ideas for what might be happening.